mintedreward/heartmail/rxc-app/db/the-first-links-in-the-sbw.md

 type: article
 ---

 The Social Bitcoin Web (SBW) is a new social network where everybody is a sovereign individual.
-The following individuals have agreed to be linked from my personal web page to begin building the SBW.
+The following individuals and organizations have agreed to be linked from my personal web page to begin building the SBW.

+**Individuals**.

 [Brad Meinert](https://bigbadbrad.com).
 Growth Hacker.